 Brain Injury

-Physiotherapy (also known as physical therapy) plays a crucial role in the rehabilitation of patients with brain injuries—such as traumatic brain injury (TBI), stroke, or hypoxic injuries.
+Physiotherapy plays a crucial role in the rehabilitation of patients with brain injuries—such as traumatic brain injury (TBI), stroke, or hypoxic injuries.
 The approach is personalized and goal-oriented, focusing on maximizing the patient’s physical function and independence.

 • Evaluate motor function, balance, coordination, strength, tone (e.g., spasticity), posture, and gait.